There is an inner critic in all of us that affects our attitude and how we think of ourselves.

 The Power of Your Inner Critic

 Ignoring or pretending we don’t have an inner critic will not serve us.
-If we try and resist our inner critic, it will have more power over us.
+If we try to resist our inner critic, it will have more power over us.

 Not being able to deal with or silence our inner critic can result in: